subhrendu1987/ReaderKernelWriterUser/README.md

 7. Check the kernel log to verify that the module loaded successfully:
 `dmesg --follow`
 You should see the message `Interact LKM initialized` in the output.
+8. Use userspace program to talk to the LKM, `sudo ./user`